 NATIONAL NEVADA DAY

 On March 29th, National Nevada Day celebrates The Battle Born State and the 36th state to join the Union.

 On October 31, 1864, Nevada joined West Virginia as the only other state to be granted statehood during the Civil War.

 Nevada may have once been the loneliest state and is home to the loneliest highway.
 After the Comstock Lode discovery of silver in 1859, the population grew dramatically.
 By 1864 when the state was admitted to the union, Nevada lacked the 60,000 to be granted statehood and didn’t gain the needed residents until 1880.
-It would even lose population according to the U.S. Census Bureau and not achieve the qualifying numbers again until 1910.
+According to the U.S. Census Bureau, it would even lose population and not achieve the qualifying numbers again until 1910.

 Lonely or not, Nevada was the first state to vote for the 13th Amendment abolishing slavery.